cvanaret/Uno/joss/paper.md

 * the `JuMP.jl` ecosystem,
 * DNLP, an extension of CVXPY to general nonlinear programming,
 * `Vecchia.jl`, a package for Gaussian processes approximation,
+* `control-toolbox`, a collection of Julia packages for mathematical control and its applications,
 * FelooPy, a user-friendly tool for coding, modeling, and solving decision problems,
 * IMPL © /IMPL-DATA © by Industrial Algorithms Limited, a modeling and solving platform used in the process industries especially suited for economic, efficiency and emissions optimization and estimation.